Blendify/blender-manual/trunk/blender_docs/manual/data_system/linked_libraries.rst

 Append and Link
 ***************

-These functions help you reuse materials, objects and other :doc:`datablocks </data_system/data_blocks>` loaded from an external source ``.blend`` file.
+These functions help you reuse materials, objects and other :doc:`data-blocks </data_system/data_blocks>` loaded from an external source ``.blend`` file.
 You can build libraries of common content and share them across multiple referencing files.